ArcelorMittal SA's shares fall on government snub

 Also on Monday South Africa's competition regulator recommended that the competition court slap a fine on the steel maker for price fixing.

-ArcelorMittal South Africa could now face a fine of more than 3 billion rand with the Competition Commission suggesting the penalty be set at 10 percent of annual turnover.
+ArcelorMittal South Africa could now face a fine of more than 3 billion rand ($390 million) with the Competition Commission suggesting the penalty be set at 10 percent of annual turnover.

 Smaller competitor Evraz Highveld Steel and Vanadium (EHSJ.J) is also likely to be hit with a fine.